kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   quantifies the impact, and the feature stays behind the `WorkloadWithJob` feature gate for alpha.

-- **Behavior change between alphas.** Jobs that were automatically gang-scheduled in v1.36 default to `Basic` in v1.37 unless the user sets `spec.scheduling.policy.gang`.
+- **Behavior change between alphas.** Jobs that were automatically gang-scheduled in v1.36 default to `Basic` in v1.37 unless the user sets `spec.scheduling.schedulingPolicy.gang`.
   * *Mitigation:* gang is now an explicit opt-in; this is documented in the [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy) and release notes.